Mighty-Data-Inc/ctf-adversarial-ai/README.md

 ### The Challenge

-Patients need to access their medical records through secure online accounts.
+Patients need to access their medical records through the hospital's secure patient portal.
 While the initial account creation process is robust (email verification, one-time passwords, security questions), problems arise when legitimate users:
 - Lose access to their registered email account
 - Forget their password
 - Cannot correctly answer security questions